-With our Italian lessons for Transport you will learn "Transport" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words that name ways of getting around.
+With our Italian lessons you will learn the topic "Transport" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words that name ways of getting around.

 |10||a piedi||on foot|